Login

 Saturday hospitality dining inside a Royal Ascot marquee

-The five days do not read interchangeably.
-If your guests care about the racing first, Wednesday or Friday.
-If they care about the fashion and the photo opportunity, Thursday.
-If they want the loudest, most informal atmosphere, Saturday.
-If they want the strongest race card on paper without the photographic intensity of Thursday, Tuesday.
+The five days genuinely do not read interchangeably.
+Racing first, Wednesday or Friday.
+Fashion and the photograph, Thursday.
+The loudest, most informal afternoon, Saturday.
+The strongest card without Thursday's intensity, Tuesday.

 Royal Ascot